ascholerChemeketa/cs160Reader/_sources/OperatingSystems/VirtualMemory.rst

         That memory block is not currently in RAM, it is on the hard drive.
 So, the operating system needs to move it back into RAM (the hard drive is too slow to work from directly).

         To do that, the operating system needs to make room by evicting some other memory block.
-It may chose to do this based on which block has been used the least or used the least recently.
-We will assume it choses the block at location 5, "A3".
+It may choose to do this based on which block has been used the least or used the least recently.
+We will assume it chooses the block at location 5, "A3".

     .. tab:: 4